pydio/pydio-doc-howto/cells_proxy_apache.md

 * Internal Host : address where the application http server is bound to.
 It MUST contain a server name and a port.
 * Protocol: If you are going to use SSL then the external host must be starting with `https://` (you don't need to specify the port)
-* External host : url the end user will use to connect to the application, (the protocol will be added automatically)
+* External host : url the end user will use to connect to the application, (in this case the external is the reverse proxy, because it will be used to access Cells)
 * Example:
   If you want your application to run on the localhost at port 8080 with SSL and use the url `mycells.mypydio.com`, then set CELLS_INTERNAL to `localhost:8080` and CELLS_EXTERNAL to `https://mycells.mypydio.com`.

 **If you wish to use the 0.0.0.0 address you must respect this rule, cells_bind has to be exactly like this `cells_internal=0.0.0.0:<port>` and `cells_external=<domain name,address>:<port>`, the *port* is mandatory in both otherwise you will have a grey screen stuck in the loading**